themeum/wp-crowdfunding/readme.txt

 Donate Link: https://www.themeum.com/
 Requires at least: 4.0
 Tested up to: 5.1
-Stable tag: 1.8.8
+Stable tag: 1.9.0
+Requires PHP: 5.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 WP Crowdfunding is a WordPress plugin for fundraising/backer sites.
 This WooCommerce based plugin lets you launch a site like Kickstarter easily.

 == Description ==
 WP Crowdfunding is a WooCommerce based plugin that empowers anyone to create a crowdfunding site using WordPress content management system.
-Itâ€™s very user-friendly and convenient to manage.
+It’s very user-friendly and convenient to manage.
 Most of the basic WP Crowdfunding features are offered in this free version.
-Advanced features like centralised Native Wallet System, PayPal Adaptive payments, Stripe Connect, analytical reports, email notifications, unlimited rewards and so on are available in paid versions.
+Advanced features like centralised Native Wallet System, Stripe Connect, analytical reports, email notifications, unlimited rewards and so on are available in paid versions.

 [youtube https://www.youtube.com/watch?v=jHJBV2MbgBw]